amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 In a headless storefront, teams are no longer required to work with a rigid structure for personalisation.

 ### Salesforce:
+TODO - clarify
 Is the single source of truth for customers and customer groups.
-It is both the administration interface for defining these and the rules and the API source to list customer groups for selection, authenticate a user and which customer groups they are assigned to.
+It is both the administration interface for defining these and the rules, while the API is the source to list customer groups for selection, authenticate a user and which customer groups they are assigned to.

 ### Amplience:
 Amplience acts as the place where teams curate and manage personalised experiences.
 They need attribute variations to customer groups in their content.